 Ryan North is a New York Times bestselling author and cartoonist.
 He is the author of the choose-your-own-path Shakespeare adaptation To Be or Not To Be (which became Kickstarter’s most-funded publishing project when it launched) and its sequel, Romeo and/or Juliet.

 Ryan also writes the popular webcomic Dinosaur Comics, the critically acclaimed Unbeatable Squirrel Girl comic for Marvel Comics, and he wrote the first thirty-five issues of Adventure Time, for which he won an Eisner Award.
 That’s like the Oscars of comics!
 There’s a gala and everything.
 He lives in Toronto with his wife, Jenn, and their dog, Noam Chompsky.

-Vera Brosgol was born in Moscow, Russia in 1984 and moved to the United States when she was five.
-She received a diploma in Classical Animation from Sheridan College, and currently works at Laika Inc. in Portland, Oregon drawing storyboards for feature animation.
+Vera was born in Moscow, Russia in 1984 and moved to the United States when she was five.
+She studied animation at Sheridan College, and spent ten years at Laika Inc. in Portland, Oregon drawing storyboards for feature animation.
 Now she makes books.
 Her first graphic novel, Anya’s Ghost, was published in 2011 by First Second Books.
 Her first picture book, Leave Me Alone!, was published in 2016 by Roaring Brook Press and was a Caldecott Honor recipient.

 Vera’s latest graphic novel, Be Prepared, will debut at our convention this spring!